elliotwutingfeng/NUSCSMODS/_posts/CS2107/2020-09-11-cs2107-lecture-5-data-origin-mac-and-signature.md

 - Verify(): Decryption

 # Some attacks and pitfalls
+Checking the chances:
+								m > 1.17 * T^0.5

+- M: Entity
+- T: Trait we are comparing

+Answer evaluated by 1.17 * T ^ 0.5 is the minimum number of entities for there to be a clash.

 ## Birthday attack on hash
 - Hash function are designed to make a collision difficult to find
 - Collision involves two different messages that give the same digest